sidpremkumar/Local-Variable-Manager/README.md

 The export command will be copied to the clipboard and will need to be set by the user.
 Don't lose this key!

 ## How to Install

+NOTE: Currently pip is not working.
+Please install it by cloning the repo (through `setup.py`).

 You can install `lvmanager` with pip:
 ```shell script
 pip install Local-Variable-Manager